 Wounded people wound, healed people heal.

-This has truly been the story of our movement in Africa.
+This has been the story of our movement in East African countries.

 Many of our African leaders have been deeply impacted in their lives by the traumas of war, conflict, genocide, displacement, poverty, etc. After experiencing profound transformation through encounters with our healing and reconciliation process, they have become reconcilers themselves, even to those who wounded them.

 Under the leadership of our African partners, PCR operates in Rwanda, Uganda, and South Sudan under local leadership.
 PCR is also beginning to work in the Democratic Republic of Congo.
 We have worked with governmental, religious and military leaders, child soldiers, women, youth and refugees.